jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // Mean plane stuff, show that with the conformation.
 //
 ==== five-membered rings
 When talking about abstracting the conformation of a five-membered ring, such as a ribose sugar moiety in nucleic acids, the concept of pseudorotation or _puckering_ is the first thing in need of clarification.
-While a linear molecule is able to move the whole 360° range, the torsion angles of a ring are constrained and cannot achieve this feat - hence the term _pseudorotation_.
+While dihedral angles in a linear fragment are able to move the whole 360° range, the torsion angles of a ring are constrained and cannot achieve this feat - hence the term _pseudorotation_.
 #let content-fivering= [
 The ribose sugar can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (@fig-fivering A.).
 For five-membered rings, we recognise two distinct puckering modes: the Envelope (E#super("x")) and the Twist (#super("x")T#sub("y")).